Victoire-Motouom/zenith-ring-planner/README.md

 2. Deploy the `dist` folder to your chosen hosting service.

-## 📝 License
+## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## 🙏 Acknowledgments

 - Inspired by Miyamoto Musashi's "The Book of Five Rings"
-- Built with modern web technologies
+- Built with modern web technologies and the power of the open-source community
-- Special thanks to the open-source community
+- Special thanks to all contributors who have helped improve this project

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📊 Project Status

+This project is actively maintained.
+We're currently working on:
+- [ ] Enhanced data export/import functionality
+- [ ] Additional visualization options
+- [ ] Mobile app version
+- [ ] Browser extension

+## 🌟 Show Your Support

+If you find this project helpful, please consider giving it a ⭐️ on [GitHub](https://github.com/Motouom/zenith-ring-planner).

 ## 📬 Contact